qutubproject/using-standardized-patients/README.md

 ## A Manual and Toolkit For Projects in Low- and Middle-Income Countries
 ### Ada Kwan, Sofi Bergkvist, and Benjamin Daniels _with_ Jishnu Das, Veena Das, and Madhukar Pai

-Release v1.1
+Release v1.2
-Last updated on September 5, 2018
+Last updated on April 22, 2019

 This work is licensed under a Attribution-NonCommercial 4.0 International license (CC BY-NC 4.0).
 This is a human-readable summary of (and not a substitute for) the license.